-ATOP's high-density RHG7528/628 Rack-mounted managed switch provides the flexibility needed for your application demands.
-You can choose from among 12 different Routing Core versions - based on power supply, Software Bundle Layer-2 or Layer-3 and uplink port configurations.
-Five different 4- to 8-Port modules are available as well for you to customize your device in a very simple way.
+Atop's high-density RHG7528/7628 Managed Rack-mount switch will provide you the flexibility your application needs.
+You will be able to choose among 8 different Layer-2/Layer-3 Routing Core versions (based on power supply and uplink port configurations) and five different 4/8-Port modules and customize your device in a very simple way.